ackwolver335/Java-Coder/README.md

 - **toCharArray()** : Used to convert a proper string into an array or characters as it returns it back to the user.
 - **starsWith(String)** : Returns a boolean value accordingly if the string startswith the one asked for or available in its prefix.

+Note: The File link regarding String Constructors and Methods is here :- [Click](https://github.com/ackwolver335/Java-Coder/blob/main/strClass.java) to get the code.

 ### Social Media Links :

 - [Instagram Page](https://www.instagram.com/coding.needs/)